uxuycom/uxuy-docsite/docs/uxuy-connect/quickstart.md

+---
+sidebar_label: "Quick Start"
+sidebar_position: 2
+---

-# UXUY Wallet Integration QuickStart Guide
+# QuickStart

-This guide will help you quickly integrate UXUY Wallet into your decentralized application (DApp).
+This guide will help you quickly integrate UXUY Telegram Wallet into your decentralized application (telegram miniapp).

 ## Prerequisites